katmfoo/yolo-fe/README.md

 The command line tool is accessed with `yolo-fe`.
 Running `yolo-fe --help` will display the various subcommands that can be ran.
 Running `yolo-fe subcommand --help` will display more information for that particular subcommand.

 ### 1. Initial setup
 Before any other commands that utilize YOLO can be ran, YOLO must be downloaded, installed, and built.
 To do this, run `yolo-fe setup`.
 By default, this will build YOLO to use the computers GPU.
 If you want to build YOLO to use the computers CPU, run `yolo-fe setup --cpu` instead.
 The tool assumes the CUDA path is `/usr/local/cuda-9.0/` but this can also be overwritten with the `--cuda-path` option.
+Running the setup command will also automatically download the pretrained convolutional weight file, but this can be ommited with the `--omit-weight-file` flag.

 ### 2. Loading a dataset
 The next step that needs to be done is to load a dataset into the datasets/ directory.
 The structure of a dataset is described below but can also be seen by looking at the `test-dataset` that already exists within the datasets/ directory.